saloot/ADS2023/assignments.md

 # How It Works!
 Homeworks will be announced regularly here and in the lectures.
 For the homeworks, the goal is to perform what we have learned during the lactures and lab sessions on the dataset of your choice.

-* A list of available datasets are listed below, but if you are interested to work on a dataset of your own, it can be arranged too.
+* A list of available datasets are listed [here](/ADS2021/resources), but if you are interested to work on a dataset of your own, it can be arranged too.
 Simply send us an email and we will discuss the details.
 * After a homework is announced, you have one week to submit your results.
 * The results should be in the form of a pre-compiled Jupyter notebook (so you can do it in R if you like).
 For submitting, you have two options:
     * Create a Github repository and submit each week's assignment there (this is the **strongly recommended** option).